AndresYague/Snuppat/Readme.txt

 compiled by hand.
 Also, a bash script was created to run the code containing a rudimentary warning.

-The "data" directory referred by some parts of the code is too big to upload to GitHub.
-It contains the network and reaction lists.
-For further information, please contact the author.

 In order to run the code, an input file named "parameters.in" must be written.
 The input file must have a specific layout.
 A template is detailed below.